farhana-95/Firebase_CRUD_implementation/README.md

 # Firebase CRUD Implementation

-A Flutter project where 'Firebase' Create, Read, Update and Delete operation is applied.
+A Flutter project where 'Firebase' database is used for performing Create, Read, Update and Delete operation.